Later life of José de San Martín: Attempted return

 Brazil invaded and annexed the Banda Oriental in 1816.
 The Thirty-Three Orientals began the liberation of the province in 1825, which led to the Argentine-Brazilian War.
 Despite his feud with Rivadavia, San Martín wrote to Manuel Escalada instructing him to offer his military services to the government.
 He received no response; it is unclear whether Rivadavia rejected him or whether the Escaladas did not pass on his offer because of his known hostility toward San Martín.
 Rivadavia was ousted from power shortly after, as the provinces rejected the 1826 constitution, and Manuel Dorrego became head of government instead.
 This convinced San Martín to move back to the Americas, but the war ended during his journey home after British diplomacy forced Dorrego to sign the 1828 Treaty of Montevideo.
 San Martín had intended to return anyway, as a federal government would spare him the persecution he would otherwise have been subjected to from the unitarians.

-San Martin's plans were disrupted after his ship docked in Río de Janeiro (where he used the pseudonym "José Matorras") and learned that the unitarian Juan Lavalle had deposed Dorrego.
+San Martin's plans were disrupted after his ship docked in Rio de Janeiro (where he used the pseudonym "José Matorras") and learned that the unitarian Juan Lavalle had deposed Dorrego.
 When he reached Montevideo San Martin received news that Lavalle had captured and executed Dorrego, and begun a campaign of terror against all federals in the country.
 San Martin remained on board the ship after it docked in Buenos Aires, and returned with it to Montevideo.
 Lavalle was unable to put down the federal rebellion against him, and offered San Martín the government.
 The conditions of this offer, if any, are unknown.
 San Martín declined and returned to Europe.